THE WHOLE WOMAN INITIATIVE AIMS TO SEE YAZIDI WOMEN RESTORED TO PHYSICAL AND EMOTIONAL WHOLENESS BY ADDRESSING THEIR HOLISTIC HEALTH NEEDS.

 Our Postnatal Program trains local Yazidi nurses and midwives to provide home visits to new moms & babies living in refugee camps who would not otherwise initiate care.
 We collaborate with local clinics to provide continuity of care.

-Our team has grown to ten local nurses and midwives who provide home visits in five different IDP camps in the Duhok and Nineveh governorates.
-Since our launch in July 2021, our team has entered over 1,000 homes and provided over 3,000 visits to new mothers and babies.
+Our teams of local nurses and midwives provide postnatal home visits in IDP camps in the Duhok and Nineveh governorates of Kurdistan.
+In January 2026, we launched the Postnatal Program in the war-torn region of Sinuni, Iraq, under Seeds of Peace.
+Since our debut in July 2021, our team has entered over 1,600 homes and provided over 5,500 visits to new mothers and babies.

 In response to the immense need for lactation support, we provide monthly community breastfeeding education, one-on-one lactation counseling, and a breast pump loaning program.